 Flying Officer Ewen, who was 28 years of age, was a New Zealander and had graduated at Point Cook.
 He was formerly a student at RMC Duntroon.

-Ewen's crashed S.E.5a in front of Parliament House.
+Ewen's crashed S.E.5a, not far from Parliament House.
 This aircraft was one of those received from Great Britain as part of ‘The Imperial Gift’ for the foundation of the RAAF.

 The crash site was on a small hill formerly known as ‘Cork Hill’, which was removed in the 1960s to improve the view of the lake from the steps of the provisional

 Parliament House.
-(The earth from Cork Hill was used in the foundation of the current Commonwealth and Kings Avenue Bridges, and levelling the lakeside area.)
+(The earth from Cork Hill was used in the foundations of the current Commonwealth and Kings Avenue Bridges, and levelling the lakeside area.)